esrille/ibus-hiragana/docs_md/en/install.md

 ## User data stored in your home directory {: #user-files}

 The Hiragana IME stores user data in the directory <code>~/.local/share/ibus-hiragana/</code>.
-Under this directory, the Hiragana IME stores your input histories, user dictionary file(s), and also its Python venv:
+Under this directory, Hiragana IME stores your input histories, user dictionary file(s), and also its Python virtual environment:

 ```
 ~/.local/share/ibus-hiragana/
 ├── dic/        # Your input histories
 ├── my.dic      # User dictionary file
-└── venv/       # Python venv for the Hiragana IME
+└── venv/       # Python virtual environment for Hiragana IME
 ```

-If you want to install the Hiragana IME on other PCs, you can use the copy of the directory <code>dic/</code> and the file <code>my.dic</code>.
+If you want to install Hiragana IME on other PCs, you can use the copy of the directory <code>dic/</code> and the file <code>my.dic</code>.

 ### Clean uninstall

-If you want to remove all user data after uninstalling the Hiragana IME, you can remove the directory <code>~/.local/share/ibus-hiragana/</code>:
+If you want to remove all user data after uninstalling Hiragana IME, you can remove the directory <code>~/.local/share/ibus-hiragana/</code>:

 ```
 rm -rf ~/.local/share/ibus-hiragana
 ```

-If you used the Hiragana IME with the LLM packages, the [tohoku-nlp/bert-base-japanese-v3](https://huggingface.co/tohoku-nlp/bert-base-japanese-v3) files are stored in the directory <code>~/.cache/huggingface/hub/models--cl-tohoku--bert-base-japanese-v3/</code>.
+If you used Hiragana IME with the LLM packages, the [tohoku-nlp/bert-base-japanese-v3](https://huggingface.co/tohoku-nlp/bert-base-japanese-v3) files are stored in the directory <code>~/.cache/huggingface/hub/models--cl-tohoku--bert-base-japanese-v3/</code>.
 Please note that these files might be used by other applications that use [Transformers](https://huggingface.co/docs/transformers/index).
 If you are sure that you want to delete these files, enter the following command into a terminal: